The 4K HDR Content on Netflix You Need to Check Out

 Follow the detailed steps below to see how to download streaming videos from Netflix with this streaming video downloader:

 Download and install this streaming video downloader on your computer.
-To do that, click the two Download buttons below, one for Windows, the other macOS.
+To do that, click the Download button below.

 Step 2: Launch the Program and Choose Your Preferred Video Quality

-Once the installation is complete, launch the program, and click the Hamburger button near the top right corner and then open the Settings panel, move to DRM Video Downloader where you can choose your favorite video quality at the Resolution box, 1080p Full HD and 720p HD are available.
+Once the installation is complete, launch the program, and click the Hamburger button near the top right corner and then open the Settings panel, move to Streaming Services where you can choose your favorite video quality at the Resolution box, 1080p Full HD and 720p HD are available.

 As a sidenote: as you may have noticed, with this streaming video downloader, you can only download videos at up to 1080p quality, as least for the time being.